soufianeodf/soufianeodf/README.md

 I started my journey as a computer science student, and there I discovered my passion toward the programming and web development in general.
 Ever since I have fallen in love with programming and spend most of my days taking my craft to the next level.

 ### Skills and experience:
-* 💻 HTML, CSS, JS
+* 💻 HTML, CSS, JS, Bootstrap 4/5
-* ⚛️ Angular, React
+* ⚛️ Angular 2+, React
-* 🍃 JAVA / SPRING
+* 🍃 JAVA 8+ / SPRING ECOSYSTEM
 * 📦 LARAVEL / LUMEN
 * 📱 React Native
 * 💾 MySQL / PostgreSQL / Firebase